 In discussions with our Advisory Board and our local faculty steering committee, we’ve noted that in the crowded space of higher education consultancies there is an important and troubling absence.
 For the most part, existing consultancies do not draw on current and emeritus faculty who have lengthy, productive experience in institutional governance but who have chosen not to pursue administrative ambitions that take them out of the ranks of faculty.

 Since its creation, the Aydelotte Foundation has served informally as a consultant to Swarthmore faculty and staff.
-As a result of this experience and our overall research interests, we are in the early stages of exploring the creation of a consultancy practice intended to draw upon the institutional knowledge and insight of faculty across academia.
+As a result of this experience and our overall research interests, we are at work on drafting a business plan for a consultancy practice intended to draw upon the institutional knowledge and insight of faculty across academia.